 Abulafia, David.
 ‘Mediterraneans’ in W. V. Harris, ed., Rethinking the Mediterranean (Oxford: Oxford University Press, 2005) pp. 64–93.

-Dalrymple, W., ‘The Porous Frontiers of Islam and Christendom: A Clash or Fusion of Civilisations?’ in G. MacLean, ed., Re-Orienting the Renaissance.
-Cultural Exchanges with the East (Houndmills: Palgrave Macmillan, 2005)
+Dalrymple, W., 'The Porous Frontiers of Islam and Christendom: A Clash or Fusion of Civilisations?' in G. MacLean, ed., Re-Orienting the Renaissance.
+Cultural Exchanges with the East (Houndmills: Palgrave Macmillan, 2005) (the article can be accessed by clicking on 'Front Matter', just before the 'Introduction')

 Greene, Molly, ‘The Early Modern Mediterranean’ in Peregrine Horden and Sharon Kinoshita, eds., A Companion to Mediterranean History (Wiley, 2014), pp. 91-106.